-To use these procedures, you must have root permissions.
+NOTE: To use these procedures, you must have root permissions.

-When you install Answer Server on Linux, the installer prompts you to supply a user name to use to run the server.
+NOTE: When you install Answer Server on Linux, the installer prompts you to supply a user name to use to run the server.
 The installer populates the init scripts, but it does not create the user in your system (the user must already exist).

-The procedure that you must use depends on the operating system and boot system type.
+The procedure that you must use depends on the operating system and init system.

-- For Linux operating system versions that use systemd (including CentOS 7, and Ubuntu version 15.04 and later), see Install a Component as a Service for a systemd Boot System, below. - For Linux operating system versions that use System V, see Install a Component as a Service for a System V Boot System, on the next page.
+- For Linux operating system versions that use systemd (including CentOS 7, and Ubuntu version 15.04 and later), see systemd, below. - For Linux operating system versions that use System V, see System V, on page 20.